Home » Military & Veteran Benefits » Senate NDAA Proposal Includes Smaller Pay Raise For Junior Enlisted Troops

 Competing 2025 NDAA Versions

-Some were very excited when the House Armed Services Committee released its draft version of the 2025 National Defense Authorization Act (NDAA.)
+Some were excited when the House Armed Services Committee released its draft version of the 2025 National Defense Authorization Act (NDAA.)
 The draft included a sizable pay increase for junior enlisted troops.
 How large?

-The House version of the NDAA includes a proposed 4.5% pay raise for military members and a proposed 15% pay increase for junior enlisted members.
+The House version of the NDAA includes a proposed 4.5% pay raise for military members and a 15% pay increase for junior enlisted members.
 That’s 19.5% for troops in the ranks of E1 through E4.

 And sure enough, the early 19.5% pay increase is already under threat, partly because the original proposal’s math doesn’t seem to add up (see below.)